 - Fixed For Life The premium of your pet insurance policy will never increase, even if you claim.
 Up to £7,000 of vet's fees cover per condition.
 You can only purchase this policy before your pet is two years old.

 - MoneyBack Every year you don't claim, 20% of your premium will be paid back.
 Cover for up to £7,000 of vet fees each year.

-- Pre-Existing Cover for some pre-existing medical conditions, not including chronic conditions.
+- Pre-Existing Cover for pre-existing medical conditions.
 This gives you £500 of cover in the first year and £1,000 the year after.
 If the condition doesn't return, cover increases to £7,000 per condition.
 It does not cover conditions experienced in the three months before the start of the policy.

 We’ve also created a cheap Liability Only policy that offers £3m of public liability insurance but no vet fees, so you’ll be covered for claims if your dog harms someone or damages their property.

-Most of our policies cover Terriers of any age, and we aim to pay out all claims.
+Most of our policies cover Terriers of any age.
 Our pet insurance policies are only available to members, so you'll have to join before you can get a quote - but joining is free!

 Our innovative claims process